Young named Most Valuable Male Field Performer

 In 2015, Wilson led men’s triple jumper Ryan Satchell and men’s javelin thrower Kyle Smith to qualify for the NCAA Outdoor Championship.
 In addition, Jack Lint set the school freshman record in the decathlon.

 In 2014, Wilson directed two ACC champions and first-team All-Americans.
 Men’s triple-jumper Ryan Satchell and women’s triple-jumper Dallas Rose each won the ACC championship at the outdoor meet and finished seventh at the NCAA Outdoor Championships.

 In his first season at Virginia, Wilson coached four All-ACC honorees, including NCAA Indoor Qualifier Dallas Rose in the women’s triple jump and NCAA Outdoor Qualifier Abbey Karin in the women’s javelin.

-Wilson came to Virginia after four years as an assistant at Clemson, where he mentored Miller Moss to the 2011 NCAA indoor title in the heptathlon as well as 13 additional All-Americans.
+Wilson came to Virginia after four years as an assistant at Clemson, where he mentored Miller Moss to the 2011 NCAA indoor national championship in the heptathlon as well as 13 additional All-Americans.
 Moss went on to earn a bronze medal at the 2011 USATF Championships.

-Wilson helped guide the Tigers to six Atlantic Coast Championships, including 10 individual conference champions, and to a fourth-place finish at the 2012 NCAA Outdoor Championships.
+Wilson helped guide the Tigers to six Atlantic Coast Championship titles, including 10 individual conference champions, and to a fourth-place finish at the 2012 NCAA Outdoor Championships.